5 Illnesses that cause flu-like symptoms: Identifying, treating, and when to seek help

 Strep throat, a bacterial infection, can cause fever, sore throat, and swollen lymph nodes.
 While body aches are less common, people with strep throat often experience throat pain, difficulty swallowing, and white patches in the throat.
 Unlike viral illnesses, strep requires antibiotics for effective treatment.Pneumonia:

 Pneumonia, an infection of the lungs, can present flu-like symptoms, including fever, chills, fatigue, and body aches.
-Unlike the flu, pneumonia may also cause shortness of breath, chest pain, and a persistent, sometimes productive cough.Consult an Online Doctor in 15 mins
+Unlike the flu, pneumonia may also cause shortness of breath, chest pain, and a persistent, sometimes productive cough.Experiencing these symptoms?
+Speak with a doctor within 15 minutes.

 How can you tell if you have the flu, COVID, or another illness?